A unique opportunity to participate in a true fishing expedition

 Key recommendation: Prioritize flies that are easy to cast over being pretty to look at.
 Ideally you should never need more than one or max two false casts in order to make a 10 – 15 meter cast.

 Triggers will come in and feed among the coral heads on low tides.
-You usually see their tails sticking out of the water when they are digging in among the coral looking for pray.
+You usually see their tails sticking out of the water when they are digging in among the coral looking for prey.
 This is when we will try to target them with fly rods.
 One thing to be aware of when hunting triggers is which way the current is going so that you can drift your crab or shrimp imitation into their field of view.
 Once they are hooked they will run for holes in the reef and your mission is to stop them before they succeed.
 As with permit we strip until we feel the fish and then do a proper saltwater hookset.

 Napoleon Wrasse – perhaps the most beautiful fish on the reef and for many anglers that have spent days, weeks, and months trying to land one, it’s as mythical as a Unicorn.
 These friendly giants can be encountered along the reef sections, sometimes in shallow water, sometimes deeper.
 It is more common to find smaller juveniles along the shallow reef sections, which makes them a realistic catch for fly anglers fishing shallow sections for GT and Triggers.
 The bigger Napo’s tend to prefer deeper water but can hit a surface lure at any time when fished over deep water reefs.
 If you manage to hook a Napo there is only one thing to do.
 Full break and STOP it!
 They will go straight into coral and hide in their holes under rock.
 This of course is a common theme for the species we hunt this week, as Triggers will do the exact same thing.
 Although GT’s don’t necessarily go and hide in a hole once hooked they will still circle coral heads and anything sharp they can find trying to cut you off.